antiface/Historiotheque/README.md

 * The *Official Releases* are like the *Operating System* for the *Art Operation*;
 * I'm going over the *Archives* with a fine-tooth comb, looking at all of the *interdisciplinary art-research projects* to find all the golden nuggets that resurface;
 * I am publishing new and old works almost daily on social media, mostly images with accompanying, elucidating text, but also music and sound design;
+* I'm also working on brand new projects which will officially be launching soon;
 * [...]

 ## [BACK TO INDEX OF REPOSITORIES](https://github.com/antiface/Index)